apache/mxnet/docs/tutorials/python/float16.md

 test_data = gluon.data.DataLoader(dataset_test, BATCH_SIZE, shuffle=False, num_workers=NUM_WORKERS)
 ```

-Next, we'll define softmax cross entropy as our loss, accuracy as our metric and the context on which to run our training jobs.
+Next, you need define softmax cross entropy as our loss, accuracy as our metric and the context on which to run our training jobs.
 It is set by default to gpu.
 Please note that float16 on CPU might not be supported for all operators, as float16 on CPU is slower than float32.

 ```python